- Who We Are

 What dental benefit programs are available?

-The UFT Welfare Fund offers benefits through a choice of three (3) types of dental programs as follows:
+The UFT Welfare Fund offers benefits through a choice of two (2) types of dental programs as follows:

 - A "fee-for-service" plan under which members may receive their dental services from a panelist (with little or no out-of-pocket costs).
 This is known as the UFT Welfare Fund Scheduled Benefit Plan.